reidpr/quac/sphinx/timeseries.rst

       interval.
 For example, if your dates are week starts, you'll need to add a dummy week to finish the sequence.

-* Columns D, E, and F are events.
+* The next three columns (*start*, *end*, *event*) are events.
 If an end date is omitted, it is assumed to be the same as the start date.
 These columns are currently ignored.

-* Columns H (*property*) and I (*pvalue*) are a set of key/value property pairs.
-Properties other than the following are ignored.
+* The next two columns, after another gap (*property* and *value*), are a set of key/value property pairs.
+These are also currently ignored.

-  * *incubation days*

 * Other columns, charts, and sheets beyond Sheet 1 are ignored.